PHOTOGRAPHY EQUIPMENT

 For flash, the Profoto portable lighting system has proven reliable for studio shots and moving subjects outdoors.
 All flashes can fail, just like memory cards and external hard drives, so I also carry two, plus a spare flash tube.
 The lighting kit also includes C-stands, reflectors, gels and a variety of modifiers and soft boxes.

 Spare bodies include (2) Canon 5D MK IIIs.
-Spare lenses for film work include: Canon EF lenses 24mm f/1.4 L II, 35 f/2 II, and 50mm f/2.5 Macro.
+Spare lenses for film work include: Canon EF lenses 24mm f/1.4 L II, 35mm f/2 IS, 50mm f/1.4, and 50mm f/2.5 Macro.
 Others are the Voigtländer 21 f/1.4, Leica R 28mm f/2.8 II, Leica R 35mm f/2 II, Voigtländer 40mm f1.4, Leica R 60mm f/2.8 Macro, and Leica R 80mm f/1.4 lens adapted to Canon.
-A set of Nikkor lenses 20mm to 105 mm is also adapted to Canon and available to my film crew.
+A set of Nikkor lenses 20mm to 105 mm are adapted to Canon and available to my film crew.

 Photography equipment is simply a tool.
 Seeing and having something to say are MUCH more important.
 That said, I look for gear that is of the highest quality, easy to use, and has characterful rendering.
-Fo analog film, I use a Hasselblad 500C, Canon EOS-1V, Nikon F, Leica M3, and Leica M6.
+For analog film, I use a Hasselblad 500C, Canon EOS-1V, Nikon F, Leica M3, and Leica M6.

 P.S.
 My kit for vacationing and personal work is a digital camera, usually the Leica Q with its 28mm f/1.7 Aspherical lens and an Leica M9 with a 50mm f/2 Summicron.
 This is for pure seeing, shooting slowly and deliberately.